QuTech-Delft/OpenQL/docs/installation.rst

     make       # compiles the source code into the current directory.

 To execute the given examples/test, go to e.g., `OpenQL/cbuild/examples` and execute one of the files e.g.,  `./simple`.
-The output will be saved to the output directory next to the file.
+The output will be saved in the output directory next to the file.

 If one wants to compile and run a single file without adding it to CMakeLists.txt, e.g., `example.cc`, the following instructions should be followed: